 - Transnational publics and public spheres

-The submissions should be emailed to email@example.com by November 20, 2016.
-Authors will be informed of acceptance/rejection decisions no later than December 20, 2016.
-Accepted abstracts will be posted to the preconference website in advance of the event.
+The submissions ended on November 20, 2016.
+Authors were informed of acceptance/rejection decisions no later than December 20, 2016.
+Accepted abstracts were posted to the preconference website in advance of the event.

 If you have questions on submissions or any aspect of the preconference, you may contact any of the individual organizers: